-Fall fishing in Texas means longer shadows, shorter days, and welcome relief from the heat of summer.
-While lots of outdoorsmen get in gear for dove and teal season, saltwater fisherman know that the action is about to heat up in the bays.
+Fall fishing in Texas means longer shadows, shorter days, and a welcome relief from the heat of summer.
+While lots of outdoorsmen get in gear for dove and teal season, saltwater fishermen know that the action is about to heat up in the bays.
 Just like us, fish feel that same relief from the heat, become more active in shallow water, and do some hunting of their own!

 Working the Birds

 One of the best ways to catch fish this time of year is the fast and furious action available under the birds.
 Seagulls can be found diving for shrimp and baitfish being pushed to the surface by marauding speckled trout.
 The key to this type of action is stealth.
 Motoring up on the school quickly, getting too close, and making a lot of racket will end the action quickly.